ixtar/automow/README.md

 use pwm.py to control body movement through the body class.

 use serial_ultrasonic.py in serial_ultrasonic/i2c
-to control poll ultrasonic sensor through an i2c connected arduino
+to poll ultrasonic sensor through an i2c connected arduino